Spin fluctuations associated with the collapse of the pseudogap in a cuprate superconductor

 In this study we use (see Methods) the LET, MERLIN and IN12 spectrometers to map out the \textbf{Q}-$\omega$ dependence of the low-energy spin excitations in LSCO ($p$ = 0.22).
 A complication in this measurement is the presence of phonon scattering.
 LSCO undergoes a tetragonal (HTT) to orthorombic (LTO) structural phase transition for $p \lesssim 0.21$.
 The soft phonon \cite{Birgeneau1987_BCGJ} associated with this transition has a reduced wavevector $(0.5,0.5,0)$ and an energy of $\sim3$~meV in LSCO ($p$ = 0.22).
 The intensity of phonon scattering is proportional to $|\mathbf{Q}|^2$ times a structure factor and in this measurement we minimise the phonon scattering by measuring at small $|\mathbf{Q}|$ near $\mathbf{Q}=(0.5,0.5,L)$ with $|L| \leq 1$ (See Extended Data Figs.~\ref{fig:LET_MERLIN}-\ref{fig:MERLIN_phonons} for further details).
-Our samples showed no sign of incommensurate magnetic order at $T=1.5$~K and $B=10$~T (See Extended Data Fig.~\ref{fig:IN12_noSDW}) in agreement with recent nuclear magnetic resonance measurements \cite{Frachet2020_FVZB} that this only exists for $p<p^{\star}$.
+Our samples showed no evidence of incommensurate magnetic order at $T=1.5$~K and $B=10$~T (See Extended Data Fig.~\ref{fig:IN12_noSDW}) in agreement with recent nuclear magnetic resonance measurements \cite{Frachet2020_FVZB} that this only exists for $p<p^{\star}$.
+We find that any ordered moment would be less than $0.006 \, \mu_B$~Cu$^{-1}$.